 13. Rod Stewart

-Rod Stewart has sold over 250 million records worldwide, with ten albums at number one in the UK and 31 singles in the top ten.
+Popular for his raspy voice, Rod Stewart has sold over 250 million records worldwide, with 10 albums at #1 in the UK and 31 singles in the top ten.

 His breakthrough album was Every Picture Tells a Story in 1971, which topped the charts in the US, UK, and Australia.
 He received the 1993 Brit Award for Outstanding Contribution to Music and a Grammy Award for Best Traditional Pop Vocal Album in 2005.